Uncertainty Analysis

 percent plus-minus cost:

-If items of a random cost (and still independent variables) were considered, with a constant
+If items of a uniform random cost (and still independent variables) were considered, with a constant

 percent (